Audrianna Granatelli

 A name that has been synonymous with legendary performance for over 75 years and three generations has been Granatelli making them Automotive Royalty.

 J.R.
 Granatelli is a second-generation open wheel, Indy Car and drag racing professional that proudly carried on the Granatelli legacy and did his best to instill that same competitive spirit into his children.
 Jojo Granatelli, his eldest son became the first third-generation racer to make his mark, winning in both open wheel and off-road racing.
 Next came Vincenzo Granatelli, who despite his brother and fathers’ guidance and persuasion never caught the car racing bug, rather he explained at just 6 years old he would play football.
-He went on to set records that still stand today as Oak Park High Schools’ quarterback, culminating in a division 1 stand out career at Arizona State University as a special team’s master.
+He went on to set records that still stand today as Oak Park High Schools’ quarterback, culminating in a Division 1 stand out career at Arizona State University as a special team’s master.

 A good libero in volleyball plays a critical role in the team’s defense and serve receive.
 They must possess strong defensive skills, quick reflexes, game awareness, consistency, a superior fitness level and most importantly superior communication.